ISISComputingGroup/ibex_developers_manual/Graylog.md

 Docker and `docker compose` can be used to spin up a local graylog server with all the dependencies - to do this use [this file](https://docs.graylog.org/en/4.0/pages/installation/docker.html#persisting-data), call it `docker-compose.yml` locally and run `docker-compose up`.
 You can use `docker-compose down` to kill Graylog and its dependencies this way as well.

-You will need to add a Graylog `GELF UDP` input on your local instance - this can done using the web interface and can be found under `System -> Inputs`
+You will need to add a Graylog `GELF UDP` input on your local instance - this can done using the web interface and can be found under `System -> Inputs`.
+Defaults can be left as they are, and an input name needs to be given, although the value of this doesn't matter functionally.

 To access the web interface on a local machine you _must_ use `127.0.0.1:9000` - `localhost:9000` does not seem to work (possibly because of Docker network issues)